 PSYC 100 and 101 or written permission of Instructor and School Chair.
+This course is available via Distance Education.

 PSYC 231-3 PSYCHOTIC AND ORGANIC DISORDERS

 Psychology 231 is the second of two courses which study psychological disorders.
 In this course we will examine psychotic, pervasive and other major psychological disorders.
 We will consider the causes, prognoses and treatments of such disorders as: affective disorders; the schizophrenias; developmental disorders; eating disorders; substance-abuse disorders; and sexual disorders.